-If you exceed 100 kilometers per day, then the tax deduction drops to 0,97 DKK per kilometer, for each kilometer driven above the first 100 kilometers.
+If you exceed 100 kilometers per day, then the tax deduction in 2019 drops to 0,99 DKK per kilometer, for each kilometer driven above the first 100 kilometers.

-These values change every year, so check the updated amounts on SKATs website every year.
+These rates change every year, so check the updated rates on SKATs website every year:

 One way to document the amount of driven kilometers, is to download an app to your phone, so that you can show the tax office (in case of questions), how many days you actually made the trip from your home to your company.

-You can also write it down on paper, but the apps can be much more convenient, as they document the time, date, and GPS data in an instant.
+You can also write it down on paper, but the apps can be much more convenient.

-This app here os quite popular in Denmark:
+This app here is quite popular in Denmark:

 If you drive twice a day from your home to the company, you may be eligible for a double tax deduction, but again the documentation must be there.
-This double tax deduction may be relevant to those, who own a restaurant and comes in the morning to open the restaurant, and again in the evening to close.
+This double tax deduction may be relevant to those, who f.ex. own a restaurant and drives in the morning to open the restaurant, and again in the evening to close it.